Search the VMware Knowledge Base (KB)

 There are many potential causes for USB redirection failure in a VMware View Manager environment.

 - USB redirection is not supported for Windows 2000 systems or for View desktops that are managed by Microsoft Terminal Services.
-See the Feature Support Matrix in the View Architecture Planning Guide for operating systems that support USB access.
+For more information on operating systems that support USB access, see the Feature Support Matrix section in the View Architecture Planning Guide.

 - RDP can cause unexpected problems when using USB flash cards.
 For more information, see Preventing RDP from redirecting USB flash drives (1019547).